• Skip to primary navigation

 • Contact

-How to Cut Butternut Squash Easily (and other hard squashes)
+How to Cut Winter Squash Easily (Butternut and other hard squashes)

-Here’s how to cut butternut squash easily, even if you don’t have great kitchen knives!
-This works for other hard winter squashes as well.
+Here’s how to cut winter squash easily, even if you don’t have great kitchen knives!
+This works for hard winter squashes including butternut, acorn, golden acorn, delicata, turban, hubbard, sugar pumpkin, and more.

 I’m a bit embarrassed to admit this, but until just a few years ago, winter squashes were more likely to be kitchen decor (a job for which they’re well suited during the late fall and winter) than as standard dinner fare.